ncayllahua/GigisPizzaHOL/devcs2fn.md

 ![](./media/image45.png)

 Now configure software components.
-Fn 0 will have to be selected together with Docker, OCIcli, Kubectl, Python and required build VM components.
+Fn 0 will have to be selected together with Docker, OCIcli, Python and required build VM components.
 No Node JS and Java components this time required:

 ![](./media/image46.png)